Document Type : Original Research Article

 Abstract

-Background and aim: Unsafe abortion is a major issue in developing countries.
-Legal, cultural, religious, and customary challenges surrounding the issue of intentional abortion limit direct assessment of the status of intentional abortion and its associated factors in different regions of Iran.
-Therefore, indirect methods are useful in this sensitive issue.
+Background & aim: Unsafe abortion is a major issue in developing countries.
+Legal, cultural, religious, and customary challenges surrounding the issue of intentional abortion limit direct assessment of the status of intentional abortion and its associated factors in different regions of the world.
+Therefore, indirect methods of inquiry are useful in this sensitive issue.
 In direct estimation, the answers to the questions are direct and clear, but in indirect estimation, non-random answers are used.
-This study will aim to estimate the rate of intentional abortions in Tehran over the past five years.
+This study aims to estimate the rate of intentional abortions in Tehran over the past five years and to explore its related causes, methods, and consequences.

-Methods: This descriptive, sequential, two-stage mixed-methods study will be conducted in Tehran, approved in 2024 samples are being collected.
+Methods: This sequential explanatory mixed-methods study will be conducted in Tehran, Iran.
 In the first stage, a descriptive cross-sectional study will be conducted on 831 women aged 15 to 49, using random sampling and a four-part quantitative questionnaire.
 Then, the data will be analyzed by SPSS 22 software using Fisher's exact test, chi-square, and regression model.
 In the second stage, based on the results of the first stage, a qualitative study will be conducted with purposeful selection of participants (women seeking intentional abortion), with a qualitative content analysis approach until data saturation.
-Finally, the results obtained from both quantitative and qualitative sections are combined and interpreted side by side.
+Finally, both quantitative and qualitative data sets will be integrated to form a comprehensive interpretation.

 Keywords